bmsleight/Review_of_UK_UAS_Regulations/Response_CAA.md

 Risks are adequate mitigated.
 To (ALARP) as low as reasonably practicable.
 The exists not incident or evidence to suggest the the current mitigate are not adequate.
 The  number of killed or seriously injured and minor injury is zero.

 Restrictions for UAS manufactured before 2026 are not burdensome.
-There is not evidence presented to suppport this statement.
+There is not evidence presented to support this statement.
 Many guide exist online for users

 2. Should CAA adopt the following policy objectives for operational requirements and why?